 See Nolo.com’s section on Licenses & Permits for Your Business.

 Our website currently helps you file in all 50 states.
 Nolo directly processes LLCs for the following 12 states: California, Colorado, Florida, Georgia, Texas, Massachusetts, Missouri, New Jersey, New York, Texas, Washington, and Wisconsin.

 Your LLC's registered agent is sometimes called the "agent for service of process" and is authorized to receive legal papers on behalf of the LLC.
 Legal documents will be sent by the Secretary of State to the registered agent's attention at the LLC's address.
-(For New York entities, the Secretary of State is designated as the registered agent, and you will need to maintain a service of process name where the Secretary of State can send correspondence.)
+(For New York entities, the Secretary of State is designated as the registered agent, and you will need to maintain a service of process address where the Secretary of State can send correspondence.)

 You should be aware of the potential tax implications of basing ownership percentages on services contributed to the LLC.
 The ownership percentages that you establish are part of the LLC's operating agreement, which can be amended at any time to change the members' contributions.
 (Nolo's book Your Limited Liability Company: An Operating Manual includes forms to amend the operating agreement, with more detailed information.)